ACoAs MANIPULATING Self & Others (Part 3c)

 — we’re full of anxiety & S-H for not doing it Perfectly

-— we scare ourselves with dire projections & predictions about how we’re going to get judged, punished, fired….
+— we scare ourself with dire projections & predictions about how we’re going to get judged, punished, fired…. &

-— hate ourselves for letting a desired or favorable opportunity pass by
+— hate ourself for letting a desired or favorable opportunity pass by

 Yet under this self-inflicted ‘excitement’, the WIC is just trying to protect itself the only way it knows how – by NOT doing anything.
 Yet it’s not enough to just label it as part of our ACoA damage, which it is.
 We need to know how it all got started (Past) & how we perpetuate it (Present).

-4. GOOD Stuff can deter us too – we often sabotage when things get too good!
+4. GOOD Stuff can deter us too – we often sabotage ourself when things get too good! from:

-• fear of success, as that would disobey basic Toxic Rules, and we’d have a lot of responsibility which the WIC believes it can not handle – even tho our adult can/could
+• fear of success, since that would disobey basic Toxic Rules, & we’d have a lot of grownup responsibility, which the WIC believes it can not handle – even tho’ our adult part can/could

-• not allowed to be happy, based on the belief that life is hard, exclusively, AND that we aren’t worthy of having good things anyway
+• not allowed to be happy, based on the belief that life is -only & always- hard, AND that we aren’t worthy of having good things anyway

-• stay loyal to the family by not out-doing them – we must also be a failure, don’t show them up, stay in the family mobile, don’t rock the boat…
+• stay loyal to the family by not out-doing them, SO we must also be a failure, don’t show them up, stay in the family mobile, don’t rock the boat…

-• can’t be decisive: sometimes there are places we thinks we should go to, but really didn’t like, or we don’t feel well, or want to do something else, or do nothing at all…. even when it’s potentially pleasurable or valuable.
+• can’t be decisive : sometimes there are places we think we should go to but really didn’t like, or we don’t feel well, or want to do something else, or do nothing at all…. even when it’s potentially pleasurable or beneficial

 • are never supposed to say NO to what someone else suggests, offers, wants – especially if it’s good for us.
 Besides “Why do they want to be with me?
 Why are they being so nice?”
 So for those times we don’t rush to people-please, we make promises we eventually flake out on, make excuses or just lie, until people get angry &/or give up on us.